flexdash/docs/docs/known-issues.md

   not function well.
 Specific areas of concern are projects, disabled flows, and export/import of flows.
-- Editing a FlexDash node in the flow editor uses `typed input` input fields which have various issues with defaults for boolean values, `null` as object or string values, not supporting the input of multi-line strings, not supporting a color picker, and more.
+- Editing a FlexDash node in the flow editor uses `typed input` input fields which have various issues with ~~defaults for boolean values, `null` as object or string values~~, not supporting the input of multi-line strings, ~~not supporting a color picker~~, and more.
 An input field better suited for FlexDash is badly needed.
 - There is no authentication for dashboard users in the Node-RED integration.
 FlexDash supports very basic auth but the integration doesn't.
 This is a to-do item.